dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Note that it is necessary
 that the parameter's or local variable's type is `const`, `immutable`, or `inout` on the uppermost level of indirection.
-If the uppermost level is mutable, the parameter or local can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over the eFP/D object and its type.
+If the uppermost level is mutable, the parameter or local can be reassigned in the functional's body before being called, invalidating the assumption that the context has full control over the eFP/D object and its type.
 You may want to take a look at [the respective example](#mutable-parameters).